cmccomb/cmccomb.github.io/README.md

    ```

    The generated `assets/json/pubs.json` file now includes a top-level
-   `clusters` collection containing DBSCAN cluster centroids and KeyBERT labels
+   `clusters` collection containing HDBSCAN cluster centroids and KeyBERT labels
    alongside the existing per-publication records.

 ## Cluster labels

 The publication visualization overlays concise cluster labels at the centroid
-of each DBSCAN cluster.
+of each HDBSCAN cluster.
 The positions update every render (including window
 resize events), and the typography scales responsively to remain legible on
 small and large displays alike.